gojek/clickstream-web/docs/how-to-guides/use-mulitple-instance.md

+# Use multiple Clickstream instance in single application

 Using multiple instance can have some unintended behavior such as “duplicate events being fired”.

 **Few aspects to know before using multiple instances -**